Honey, a Adoptable English Bulldog in St. Cloud, FL image 1/5

 Honey's Story

 I picked her up late at night & noticed several signs of illness that did suggest possibly being dumped or lost for a while.
 Its just so difficult to comprehend how a loved/owned dog could be outside for so long to get to these conditions in the middle of a busy city.
 Regardless we have to always give the benefit of the doubt!
 Honey was scanned and she DOES have a microchip!
 However the owner never registered their information.
 We contacted the microchip company, the issuing clinic, and attempted to have them contact the original breeder, yet no owner could be traced.
 We filed the "found pet report" with the proper county, searched lost pet posts across several counties, and even reached out to Bulldog specific rescues.
-Nothing close to this poor girl.
+No reports close to this poor girl.
+Shes been kept under stray hold now for over a month and she's ready to find an adoptive family.

 How To Adopt